-The following shows all revisions the Board of Supervisors has made to the PC-Approved Local Coastal Program Amendments (LCPA) up to and including the Board's January 15, 2013 public hearing.
+The following shows all revisions the Board of Supervisors has made to the PC-Approved Local Coastal Program Amendments (LCPA) up to and including the Board's February 26, 2013 public hearing.
 The Agriculture and Biological Resources chapters of the Land Use Plan have had relatively more revisions, and are shown in full so that the revisions can be better understood in the context of the other policies.
-Other revised Land Use Plan and Development Code sections are shown individually.
+Other revised Land Use Plan policies and Development Code sections are shown individually as excerpts.
 Revisions to the PC-approved text are shown in single strike-out and underline format.